Safety by Design Demonstrates Good Governance

 Workplace safety is a key piece of good corporate governance, especially considering recent global events.
 Smart companies are adopting a new approach, Safety by Design, a proactive and preventive method that makes good governance better.

 Over the last few years, companies around the globe have increased their focus and investment into environment, social and governance strategies (ESG).
 They realize that ESG delivers improved financial performance and keeps workers, customers and investors happier.
-In the first post of our series on ESG trends, we discussed several factors that are accelerating the rise of sustainable business and how organizations can benefit.
+In this post on ESG trends, we discuss several factors that are accelerating the rise of sustainable business and how organizations can benefit.
 This article shows how and why workplace safety is a critical component of good corporate governance.

 Good Governance Is Essential for Business Success